 The programs are rigorous, so you learn a lot, but at every opportunity, you learn by doing.

-Learn what helped Baracoa rebound after the devastating impacts of Hurricane Matthew.
+EXPLORE what helped Baracoa rebound after the devastating impacts of Hurricane Matthew.

-Discover how sustainable–and community–driven agriculture saved Cuba from starvation following the collapse of the Soviet Union.
+DISCOVER how sustainable- and community-driven agriculture saved Cuba from starvation following the collapse of the Soviet Union.

-Enjoy optional evening outings to performances and Cuban music/dance workshops.
+ENJOY optional evening outings to performances and Cuban music/dance workshops.

 BARACOA, IN CUBA'S "WILD EAST", IS A LIVING LABORATORY FOR UNDERSTANDING CLIMATE CHANGE IMPACTS AND SOLUTIONS.
 THE AREA WAS RAVAGED BY HURRICANE MATTHEW IN THE FALL OF 2016, OFFERING THE UNIQUE OPPORTUNITY FOR STUDENTS TO LEARN FIRST-HAND WHAT WORKED AND WHAT DIDN'T FOR KEEPING COMMUNITIES, AGRICULTURE, AND LOCAL ECOLOGY STRONG IN THE FACE OF THIS CLIMATE-RELATED NATURAL DISASTER.

 *Students will be required to prepare with readings, participate in discussions and present a final project (please see syllabus for details).
 Listed itinerary may be adjusted as deemed necessary by Ecothropic with the intention of offering the best learning experience to students.
 Activities may include optional evening outings to performances and music/dance workshops.